xidchen/vsb-lite/README.md

 # vsb-lite

-## Project Introduction

-Video-subtitle-burner-Lite (vsb-lite) is a software to burn subtitles into videos.
+The aim of this project is to burn subtitles into videos.

 The default input subtitle directory is "subtitle_translated".